ISENBECK66/Heart-risk-prediction/README.md

 2. #### Docker
 There is also the file: *Dockerfile* in the repository, through this you can run the web service in a completely separate container :
-- Create the docker image :
+- From the project directory, create the docker image :
 ```
 docker build -t heart_attack .
 ```